qiyu1987/IbHomework/README.md

 **Make sure to hand in the project the way you received it!** The tests should still work and be runnable with the `npm test` command after you hand in your homework.

-You can also run the tests for each assignment individually by executing `npm test1`, `npm test2` and `npm test3`.
+You can also run the tests for each assignment individually by executing `npm run test1`, `npm run test2` and `npm run test3`.

 If you want to play around with your code yourself (not using the provided tests), here's a tip.
 Instead of adding test code to your solution files, create a new `.js` file and run it with `node`.